kptdev/kpt/site/reference/pkg/init/README.md

     Initialize an empty package
 -->

-Init initializes an existing empty directory as an empty kpt package.
+`init` initializes an existing empty directory as an empty kpt package.

 ### Synopsis
 <!--mdtogo:Long-->